divyanshutrip03-sys/SMS-Spam-Classifier/README.md

-Here’s a clean, professional, and human-readable **README** for your project:

----

-# 📧 Email Spam Classifier
+# 📧 SMS Spam Classifier

 An **end-to-end machine learning project** that classifies emails as **Spam** or **Not Spam** using natural language processing (NLP) and machine learning techniques.